SnapEx is a relatively new crypto derivatives exchange that offers leveraged trading. They have recently been expanding to a number of new markets.

 However, after submitting the chat request our query was sent on to their customer support team as an email.
 When dealing with them on email we were helped timeously which is no doubt a plus.

 While the live chat was not as responsive as we would have liked, you could easily jump into their sizable telegram channel and reach out to their support team there.
-The team there was quite helpful and were able to chase up a ticket that we had lodged a day earlier.
+The team there was quite helpful and was able to chase up a ticket that we had lodged a day earlier.

 Unfortunately, there are no phone numbers so you cannot reach them through traditional communication channels.
 However, these are less of a concern for exchanges these days and the vast majority of exchanges don’t offer this anymore.